ImplFerris/pico-pico/src/rfid/dump-memory.md

 ```

 ## Dump
 When you run the program and bring your tag or key fob close, you should see output like this.
-If you notice the 0x40..0x43 bytes in the block 18 (the 3rd block of the 4th sector) and wonder why it's there; good catch!
+If you notice the 0x40..0x43 bytes in the block 18 (the block 2 of the sector 4) and wonder why it's there; good catch!
 That's the custom data I wrote to the tag.

 <img style="display: block; margin: auto;" src="./images/rfid-dump.png"/>